jakoschiko/dicetest/README.md

 - error: assertion failed: is_sorted
 ```

-You can rerun the counterexample by setting a environment variable:
+You can rerun the counterexample by setting an environment variable:
 ```text
 DICETEST_DEBUG=ABIDje/+CYVkmmCVTwKJ2go6VrzZWMjO2Bqc9m3b3h0DAAAAAAAAAA== cargo test
 ```